NIK-99/myarticles/Kubernetes/Network/BasicOfNetwork.md

 		#### Mode 1: UDP
 		- When Flannel is set up on a Kubernetes node, it runs a daemon named **flanneld**.
 This daemon creates the TUN device `flannel0`, which acts as the default gateway for the Docker bridge (`docker0`).
 		- Flannel allocates a unique subnet from the Pod CIDR to each node, ensuring that every Pod on that node receives an IP within this subnet.
-		- To view the private network segment allocated to Docker, you can check `/etc/docker/daemon.json` on the node.
+		- To view the private network segment allocated to Docker, we can check `/etc/docker/daemon.json` on the node.
 Flannel can also modify Docker's configuration to attach the allocated network segment by using the `--bip` option.
-		- Suppose we have pod0 on node1 and pod1 on node2 then the packets between then would follow this path:
+		- Suppose we have pod0 on node1 and pod1 on node2 then the Packet flow would be:
 			- **Pod0** → `docker0` → `flannel0` (flanneld packs the packet) → (sender network interface) → (intermediate router) → (receiver network interface) → `flannel0` (flanneld unpacks) → `docker0` → **Pod1**
 		- As we can see **The process is very complicated and long.** And as flanneld runs in userspace there is a performance cost due to context switching and packet handling.
 		#### Mode 2: VxLan
 		- VXLAN, or Virtual Extensible LAN is a network virtualization technology supported by Linux.
 		- VXLAN can completely implement encapsulation and decapsulation in kernel mode, thereby building an overlay network through the "tunnel" mechanism.
-		- In this mode the VxLan will set up VTEP() in layer 2 network.****
+		- In this mode the VxLan will set up VTEP() in layer 2 network.
+		- To view VXLAN interfaces `ip -d link show type vxlan` and for monitoring we can use tcpdump